 “The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.”

 --Ralph Waldo Emerson

-Each Detachment and the Department of Alabama supports Marines and their families regardless if they are currently serving or have served honorably in the past, this includes FMF Corpsmen and Chaplains.
+Each Detachment in the Department of Alabama supports Marines and their families regardless if they are currently serving or have served honorably in the past; this includes FMF Corpsmen and Chaplains.
 Along with support from the Department of Alabama, Detachments takes care of Marines locally.

 Every Detachment lives by this credo:

 The Visitation Squad organizes the Detachment’s veterans visitation initiatives.
 Currently, Brutes visit the Col. Robert L. Howard Veterans Home in Pell City, AL, on Thursdays from 10am-12pm.